A Better Reading Version of the Tang Poets

-6 Comments for “A Better Reading Version of the Tang Poets”
+6 replies on “A Better Reading Version of the Tang Poets”

 In truth, immediately i didn’t understand the essence.
 But after re-reading all at once became clear.